 Nutritious food is an important part of a healthy life.
 In Ontario, every public health unit is required to calculate the weekly cost of healthy food for individuals and families of all ages and combinations.
-The cost of the food is based on the cost to purchase appropriate quantities of up to 60 healthy foods that represent a nutritious diet in different age and gender groups3.
+The cost of the food is based on the cost to purchase appropriate quantities of up to 60 healthy foods that represent a nutritious diet in different age and gender groups.
 This does not include any nutritional supplements, special diets, or organic food products.
-In Niagara region, this information is posted by Niagara Region Public Health on Niagara Region's website and is updated annually4.
+In Niagara region, this information is calculated by Niagara Region Public Health.
+This year's calculation was adjusted for inflation from 2018.

-The monthly cost of healthy food for a family of four with two adults, both aged 35, and two children, one aged seven and one aged three, is \$732 with an annual total cost of \$8,786.
+The monthly cost of healthy food for a family of four with two adults, both aged 35, and two children, one aged seven and one aged three, is \$753 with an annual total cost of \$9,038.
 Table 2 provides a breakdown of the cost of nutritious food for a family of four in this scenario.